saigontechnology/rn-base-project/README.md

 ![React Native Base STS Top Language](https://img.shields.io/github/languages/top/saigon-technology/rn-base-project)
 ![React Native Base STS Contributors](https://img.shields.io/github/contributors/saigon-technology/rn-base-project)

-## Prerequisites
+## Requirements

-This template requires NodeJS (version 16 or later) and NPM.
+NodeJS (version 16 or later) and NPM is required.
-[Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.
-To make sure you have them available on your machine, try running the following command.
+To make sure you have them available on your machine, try running the following command

 ```sh
 $ npm -v && node -v
 9.2.0
 v16.19.0
 ```

+You also need to install the dependencies required by React Native.
+Go to the [React Native environment setup](https://reactnative.dev/docs/environment-setup), then select `React Native CLI Quickstart` tab.
+Follow instructions for your given `development OS` and `target OS`.

 ## Quick Start